top17/wootch-movies/README.md

    - Click on your user profile picture in the navigation bar, and select "Settings".
    - In the settings, select "API" and generate an API key.

-5. Create config file in src folder
+5. Create .env file in src folder

    - Add VITE_API_KEY = 'your_api_key'